 In the near future, I will launch a more ambitious blog series (From Reactive to Proactive IT Operations) providing guidance on how to progress from a reactive to a proactive IT operational model.
 This series will consider the critical and interconnected roles played by technology solutions, business culture, leadership and human resources, detailed planning and vision, and good old perseverance in effectively transforming a reactive model to a proactive culture.

-For now, if you're ready to implement a proactive IT operational model, get started today with our Technology Management Services.
+For now, if you're ready to implement a proactive IT operational model, get started now by clicking on the banner below.

 If you want to learn about warehouse technology and optimizing warehouse processes, you can follow us on LinkedIn, YouTube, Twitter, or Facebook.
 If you have other inquiries or suggestions, don’t hesitate to contact us here.
 We’ll be happy to hear from you.